RMCox/Portfolio/README.md

 * Performed EDA to explore the variable distributions and relationships, which revealed the need for a non-linear model.
 * Implemented GAMs iteratively as energy prices became available, to predict prices for each energy market.
 * Feature engineering to add lagged variables, which increased the variance explained by the GAMs.
-* Tested the effectiveness fof ARIMA modelling.
+* Tested the effectiveness of ARIMA modelling.
-* Performed bootstrap aggregation to guage how the model would perform on many random points in the data.
+* Performed bootstrap aggregation to gauge how the model would perform on many random points in the data.
 Constructed confidence intervals for energy costs.

 ![Time Series](Images/time_series_image.PNG)

 ## [Project 5: Image Recognition]
-Baisc classification task, creating a linear, convolutional and recurrant neural networks to classify images into animals, vegetables and tools in Pytorch.
+Basic classification task, creating a linear, convolutional and recurrant neural networks to classify images into animals, vegetables and tools in Pytorch.

 ![Loss, Accuracy and Confusion Matrix](Images/losses_accuracy_graphs_example.PNG)